Research Projects: Round 3

 TTRA Research Projects Round 3 Webinar Series

-To coincide with the launch of TTRA Research Projects Round 3, MTPConnect is hosting a series of webinars to highlight key elements of Aboriginal and Torres Strait Islander health research.
+To coincide with the launch of TTRA Research Projects Round 3, MTPConnect hosted a series of webinars to highlight key elements of Aboriginal and Torres Strait Islander health research.
 This series is intended for anyone with a broad interest in Aboriginal and Torres Strait Islander health research but may also provide potential applicants with key elements to consider when building their projects and teams.

 The first webinar in the series was held in November 2022 and focused on ‘Principles of Aboriginal and Torres Strait Islander health research and engaging meaningfully with community’; the second webinar in the series on 'Ethics and Reciprocity' was held in February 2023, and the third webinar on 'Implementation Science' was held in March 2023.
 You can watch recordings of all webinars here.
 The webinars are also available to listen to on the MTPConnect Podcast - episodes 142, 147 and 149 respectively.